knative/docs/docs/serving/services/queue-extensions.md

     ```

 After the service has been created, Knative propogate the annotations to the podSpec of the service deployment.
 When a pod is created, the queue proxy container will try to activate the `testgate` extension (if such an extension is avaliable in the queue proxy image) and configure it with: `{ sender: "Joe", response: "CU"}`

+See also [Extensions Default Configuration](../configuration/deployment.md) for adding default `qpextention.knative.dev/*` annotations for cluster services.